 The “major teams” policy has a statement that allows team alpha to access the resource

-compliance:reporting:nodeswhile it has another statement that denies team omega access to the that very same resource.
+compliance:reporting:nodes, while it has another statement that denies Team Omega access to that very same resource.
 Net effect: Bob is denied access because there is at least one statement denying access.

 - Mary is a member of the default viewers team, which allows read access to everything because of the default Viewers policy.
 Mary is also a member of the deployment team, which has permission to upload and download profiles.
-Net effect: Mary is granted read access to everything and Mary can also upload/download profiles, because neither of those policies explicitly denies something allowed by the other.
+Net effect: Mary is granted both those permissions, which is effectively the union of relevant policies.

 Properties of a Policy

-A v2 policy consists of a list of statements, where each statement describes a permission.
-This is a departure from v1 policies, which had action, resource, and effect as top-level properties.
+An IAM v2 policy consists of a list of statements, where each statement describes a permission.

 |Effect||ALLOW or DENY|